-If it’s not an option for you to offer enrichment in the form of spending plenty of time with your bird on a daily basis (hanging out, training, whistling and more), it’s crucial you get more than one cockatiel.
+If it’s not an option for you to offer enrichment in the form of spending plenty of time with your bird daily (hanging out, training, whistling, and more), it’s crucial you get more than one cockatiel.
 Their social brains will wither with stress and anxiety if you don’t.

 So what can you do during those hours that you should be spending with your cockatiel?
 Well, just hanging out is absolutely fine, but consider also investing some time in training.

 Training your cockatiel has more benefits than just teaching it to do stuff.
 For example: